Water temperature in Miramar

 Minimum:

-As of now, in Miramar, the water temperature is 77.6°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 3.1°F higher than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+As of now, in Miramar, the water temperature is 77.5°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.6°F higher than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
+According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+Today's water temperature closely matches the previous two weeks' average, indicating a stable trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 77.2°F on 2020, while the historical minimum was 71.1°F on 2022.
+The maximum temperature recorded for this date was 77.1°F on 2021, while the historical minimum was 72.7°F on 2020.

 Daily water temperature in Miramar